 Once we understand the connection between what we see on the outside and what we eat, think and feel, then we will feel improvements in ourselves as a whole!

 I like to think of this as my preventative medicine, I have a much less chance of having a reaction to whole clean foods and natural skin care products than those full of GMOs, preservatives and toxic chemicals in them.

 Lastly, a healthy complexion is something we all want.
 Learning to say ‘I love you’ to yourself probably feels uncomfortable.
 But the more you do it, the more you believe it.
 We need to reprogram ourselves to have a positive feeling and appreciation of ourselves.
 Loving yourself is a huge part of the equation.
 If you feel unworthy to have a healthy body, then you won’t.

 So let’s all say it together to ourselves – “I LOVE YOU” ♥

-Next week I’ll go over some things we need to eliminate from our homes, and some of those may be your favorite foods too!
+In my next post, I’ll go over some things we need to eliminate from our homes, and some of those may be your favourite foods too!

 Here’s to your health,